 One day in Bucharest: what are the best attractions to include on your travel itinerary?
-Let me tell you and help you plan the perfect visit to my hometown.
+Let me tell you and help you plan the perfect visit to my hometown in a new article from the free travel guides series.
 Bucharest, capital of Romania, has become a popular attraction in Eastern Europe over the last few years.
 The Henri Coandă Airport was included in top 5 European airports with the greatest increase in air traffic in 2014, while Bucharest is the cheapest city to visit, according to a study.

 There are many attractions waiting for you in Bucharest, so you need to have a travel itinerary already compiled in order to make the most of your visit in this city.
 As I am from Bucharest and I have showed the city to many friends from across the world, I created a travel itinerary for one day in Bucharest including the best attractions to see and where to eat!
 And with the abundance of cheap flights to Bucharest, you should think about visiting Romania’s capital as soon as possible.